banyekalaok/cee498report/manuscript.md

 # Chapter 1.
 Introduction

 As part of the course project for the class, project group 7 acquired bus ridership per trip weekday data (from here on referred to as **bus data**) for the month of August from the Champaign-Urbana MTD bus organization (CUMTD).
-To supplement the bus data, CU-MTD provided a manual that explains the process and methodology used to track, monitor and acquire the bus data.
+To supplement the bus data, CUMTD provided a manual that explains the process and methodology used to track, monitor and acquire the bus data.
+Figure @fig:wide-image gives an overview of the CUMTD area.

 ![
 **CUMTD Route Map**